mobassir94/Multilingual-NLP-for-Islamic-Theology/README.md

 # Multilingual-NLP-for-Islamic-Theology
-Cross Lingual Language models for making search engines for Holy Quran and Sahih Hadiths
+Cross Lingual  sentence embeddings for making search engines for Holy Quran and Sahih Hadiths